edgedb/edgedb/docs/stdlib/bool.rst

         db> select (False, false, FALSE);
         {(false, false, false)}

-    These basic operators will always result in a boolean value:
+    These basic operators will always result in a boolean type value (although, for some of them, that value may be the empty set if an operand is the empty set):

     - :eql:op:`= <eq>`
     - :eql:op:`\!= <neq>`